StefanTodoran/milkyway-js/README.md

 ## TODO

+* Add update command to manage.py which checks repo and updates `lib` and then itself
+* Run webpack in development mode, then run once in production mode when running `build` command
-* Factor out minification and typescript transpilation from server to compiler
+* Print typescript and webpack errors to terminal
+* Put transpiled `.html` pages in their own folder?
 * Add bare compile option to manage.py script
 * More settings in configuration file, finish implementing existing ones
-* Improve the basic template HTML, CSS and TS
 * Stress test compiler code for both components and if clauses
 * Improve compiler by allowing boolean components to be written as `prop` rather than `prop=""` or `prop="true"`
 * Add nested components inside components
+* Add or logic inside if clauses?
+* Improve the basic template HTML, CSS and TS
+* Factor out minification and typescript transpilation from server to compiler?